forestgrape/coronavirus/coronavirus.md

 ### tropism virion phase

-Plant seeds evolved first to travel and then to be activated under favourable conditions for growth, at least as far as the seeds are able to check the conditions.
+Plant seeds evolved first to travel and then to be activated under favorable conditions for growth, at least as far as the seeds are able to check the conditions.
 Similarly virions need to be activated to initiate cell entry and thereby start the [metabolic phase](#metabolic-phase).
 Plants mainly need and check the right physical and chemical conditions to growth.
 Correspondingly seeds are activated by their physical environmental factors such as temperature, humidity, light and minerals dissolved in the surrounding water to start their metabolism.
 Viruses need the right biological conditions inside the cells, therefore viruses evolved to check biological conditions: receptors on the cell membrane and proteases available.

 #### virion attachment and activation
 * enviromenment around the cell